Weekly Program Guide

 Compelling Celtic and Balkan music from diverse regions of the world, mixed with occasional spoken word pieces to illuminate the traditions from which the music originates.

-This week: Selections from our recorded previous programs.
+This week: Selections from the show archives.

 Tuesday